GoogleCloudPlatform/community/tutorials/run-meteor-on-google-app-engine.md

-    These scripts provide you with some tasks that prepare the app for deployment to Google App Engine flexible environment.
+    These scripts provide you with some tasks that prepare the app for deployment to the App Engine flexible environment.
 See [Custom deployment][custom] for more information about custom Meteor deployments.